 Photo Credit Casper College

 It’s no surprise that there are tons of indoor things to do in Casper when you consider that snow and cold weather can stretch on for 6+ months here!
 Both the National Historic Trails Interpretive Center and Tate Geological Museum are truly great, especially for families.
-Best of all, admission is free to both!
+Best of all, admission is free to many of them.

 At the National Historic Trails Interpretive Center, there are fun interactive exhibits about the Oregon Trail and Pony Express.
 You can even take a virtual wagon ride.